 Alternatively, you can use AMD FreeSync if you have a compatible AMD graphics card.
 FreeSync will make the display change its refresh rate dynamically, which entirely removes screen tearing and stuttering with only minor input lag penalty (~1ms).

 However, FreeSync only works within a certain FPS/Hz range which in this case amounts to 48-240Hz.
-Note that you cannot use FreeSync simultaneously as 1ms MBR nor with NVIDIA cards.
+Note that you cannot use FreeSync simultaneously as 1ms MBR.

 Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer which increases visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.

 Design & Connectivity

 Connectivity options are abundant and include a DisplayPort 1.2, two HDMI 2.0, a dual-USB 3.0 hub with fast-charging, and a headphones jack.

 The matte-black design offers versatile ergonomics including 100x100mm VESA mount compatibility, up to 110mm height adjustment, 90° pivot, tilt and -/+ 20° swivel.